SVProgressHUD/SVProgressHUD/README.md

 ## Credits

 SVProgressHUD is brought to you by [Sam Vermette](http://samvermette.com) and [contributors to the project](https://github.com/samvermette/SVProgressHUD/contributors).
-The success and error icons are from [Glyphish](http://glyphish.com/).
-If you're using SVProgressHUD in your project, attribution would be nice.
+If you're using SVProgressHUD in your project, attribution would be very appreciated.
+The success and error icons are made by [Freepik](http://www.freepik.com) from [Flaticon](www.flaticon.com) and are licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).